jzlandis/plotly_covid/README.md

-# Covid-19 Data by County
+# Covid-19 Data by for Selected Regions

 ### [See the graph hosted on Heroku](https://plotly-covid.herokuapp.com)